-- Over time, the body becomes more dependent on the drug or alcohol to create the effects the person is seeking.
+- This is because, over time the body becomes more dependent on the drug or alcohol to create the effects the person is seeking.

-- It is for this reason that it sometimes takes longer for the body’s natural production of the chemicals that the drug or alcohol was replacing to reach normal levels.
+- And it is for this reason that it sometimes takes longer for the body’s natural production of the chemicals that the drug or alcohol was replacing to reach normal levels.